Gaustatoppen and Gaustabanen with Kids: Norway's Most Unusual Mountain Experience

 The Experience at the Top

-In contrast the only thing daughter was interested were the cardamom waffles from the tourist cabin.
-These are described as Norway's highest waffles!
-The cabin serves coffee, hot drinks, and simple food alongside the waffles.
-It is warm inside, which really matters after battling the summit wind.
+But the only thing my daughter was interested were the cardamom waffles from the kiosk.
+These are apparently as Norway's highest waffles and they serve coffee, hot drinks, and simple food alongside the waffles.
+It is warm inside, so it's a great place to take refuge if it's too windy and cold outside.

 Practical Details You Need to Know